MartinPankraz/ABAP-Developer-Day/student/quest2.md

 ## Create a Queue in Azure Service Bus

-1. Search from the Azure Portal for "ServiceBusForSAPOnlineShop" and select the Service Bus
+1. Search from the [Azure Portal](https://portal.azure.com/) for `ServiceBusForSAPOnlineShop` and select the Service Bus

 <p align="center" width="100%">
 <img alt="Select Service Bus" src="../img/student/Quest2/SelectServiceBus.jpg"  width="600">
 </p>

-2. Create a new Queue by clicking on "+ Queue" and enter a Queue name, like Developer\<XXX>
+2. Create a new Queue by clicking on "+ Queue" and enter a Queue name, like Developer\<XXX> and click on **Create**

 <p align="center" width="100%">
 <img alt="Create Queue" src="../img/student/Quest2/CreateQueue.jpg"  width="800">